 Water-repellent steel is resistant to corrosion, icing and the buildup of mineral deposits or biological growths, such as algae.
 Furthermore, water-repellent steel will potentially reduce friction with liquids.
 These surfaces are also self-cleaning as contaminants, dirt, dust and debris are readily swept away.

 Upon learning of his T.C.
 Graham Prize achievement, Guo said, "The award means a great deal to Anatoliy and I and to others working with me.
 Thinking back to our initial goal of studying fundamental interactions between laser pulses and metals, I would not have anticipated finding a real-world application capable of a profound impact.
 Most of us scientists would be complacent with some scientific insights we could gain from a study like that.
 But when I realize how much our results can make a difference to the real world, especially when this is recognized by the Association for Iron & Steel Technology, it gives me an entirely different level of fulfillment."

-Tuan and Nguyen's proposal was one of 16 submitted from around the world.
-From that group, three finalists were ultimately selected, and they presented their proposals during a live video conference to the Contest Jury on 1 September 2016.
-During the conference, each finalist had 10 minutes to present their submission to the jury, followed by a brief question-and-answer session.
-Chris Tuan presented the proposal to the contest jury.
+Guo and Vorobyev's proposal represented one of a diverse group of individual and team applicants from around the world.
+From that group, three finalists were ultimately selected, and Guo presented their proposals during a live video conference to the Contest Jury on 30 August 2017.
+During the conference, each finalist had 10 minutes to present their submission to the jury of global steel industry executives, followed by a brief question-and-answer session.

-The Contest Jury consisted of John Brett, president and chief executive officer, ArcelorMittal USA; John Ferriola, chairman, president and chief executive officer, Nucor Corp.; Mario Longhi, president and chief executive officer, United States Steel Corporation; Mark Millett, president and chief executive officer, Steel Dynamics Inc.; and Roger Newport, chief executive officer, AK Steel Corp.
+The Contest Jury consisted of John Brett, president and chief executive officer, ArcelorMittal USA; Peter Campo, president, Gerdau Long Steel North America; John Ferriola, chairman, president and chief executive officer, Nucor Corp.; Mark Millett, president and chief executive officer, Steel Dynamics Inc.; and Roger Newport, chief executive officer, AK Steel.